Jinnial/Interns_API_Docs/source/includes/_students.md

 Variable | Description
 -------- | -----------
-StuID | The ID of the student
+uID | The ID of the Student

 ### Response Data